liebke/mechanician/examples/notepad/README.md

 ## The Notepads Example Project

-See the [Notepad Example (NEED TO UPDATE TO MAIN BRANCH)](https://github.com/liebke/mechanician/tree/workflow/examples/notepad) for more details on how to use the *Notepads* tools.
+See the [Notepad Example](https://github.com/liebke/mechanician/tree/main/examples/notepad) for more details on how to use the *Notepads* tools.

 ### Install